pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 One challenge with getting multiple time sources from a single NTS Key Exchange server is that clients that allow for explicit pool configuration want to end up with multiple independent time sources.
 Without additional support, a user of a pool might receive a downstream time source it already has from an NTS Key Exchange session, resulting in that session being a waste of time.
 To avoid this, we also introduce a record that clients can use to indicate which downstream time servers they don't want, because they already have them.

+# Pool authentication

+The extensions proposed below allow a client to establish an NTS association with a server with arbitrary keys, not just those extracted from the TLS session.
+To discourage misuse, it is not desirable to allow arbitrary clients to do this.

+Therefore, a server supporting the Fixed Key Request record from {{fixedkey}} MUST implement authentication of clients using the Fixed Key Request record through TLS client certificates.
+Support MUST be disabled by default, and when enabled, MUST be limited to an explicitly configured list of clients.

 # New NTS record types

 ## Keep Alive {#keepalive}